Podcast outreach hasn't stopped working.

 But mass podcast pitching has.

-If you’ve been in PR or podcast booking long enough, you’ve probably felt this shift already.
+If you've been in PR or podcast booking long enough, you've felt this shift.
 Response rates are down.
 Hosts are more selective.
-And pitches that promise “50 podcasts in six months” are often ignored or actively disliked.
+Pitches that promise "50 podcasts in six months" are ignored, or actively resented.

-Recently, I heard a conversation on a podcast that summed this up perfectly.
+Earlier this year, I heard a conversation that captured this perfectly.

 Podcast hosts are saying this out loud now

-In a recent episode of The Business Credit and Financing Show titled Jeremy Slate: How to Turn Your Podcast Into a Relationship-Driven Growth Engine, Jeremy described the kinds of pitches he receives.
+In an episode of The Business Credit and Financing Show titled Jeremy Slate: How to Turn Your Podcast Into a Relationship-Driven Growth Engine, Jeremy described the pitches he receives.

 At 00:22:03, he said: